Top of the page

 Antibiotics can treat Lyme disease.
 If you do not treat your child's Lyme disease, it can lead to problems with the skin, joints, heart, and nervous system.
 These problems can develop weeks, months, or even years after your child gets the infection.

-Your doctor may prescribe antibiotics even if he or she is not yet certain that your child has Lyme disease.
+Your child may be prescribed antibiotics even if it isn't yet certain that your child has Lyme disease.

 To prevent Lyme disease in the future

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if: